Houffalize, Malmedy, and Saint-Hubert

 Generals Montgomery and Patton met up here in a counter-attack against remaining German forces.

-The town has an abandoned German Panzerkampfwagen V (Panther) tank on display.
+The town has a captured German Panzerkampfwagen V (Panther) tank on display.

 Panzerkampfwagen V (Panther) tank in Houffalize, Belgium.

-L-R: Me, Jeff, and Tim with the Panzer.
+Left to right: Me, Jeff, and Tim check out the tank.

 Looking down on the businesses and homes of Houffalize, Belgium.